jcreedcmu/workbench-doc/workbench-doc.md

   deliberately restricts the available operations the player can perform with the aim of making it easier to perceive what the correct operation is at any given time.

-- In practice we expect this to mean offering a "direct manipulation"-style interface, taking influence from Sketch, Blockly, Actema, Paperproof, etc.
+- In practice we expect this to mean introducing some elements of "direct manipulation" in the interface.
+  When sensible, we intend to replace text entry with "blocks from a toolbox" or drop-down menus, and to reduce the total amount of cognitive and interactional distance between the user formulating a goal and achieving it.

+- We expect to still strongly limit the places where the user extends the proof under construction.

+- We take influence from Sketch, Blockly, Actema, Paperproof, TIPM, etc.

+- It is a non-goal to completely eliminate text entry, specifically for term construction at data types.

 ### Transferrability